mdrichardson/FUTpuppeteer/README.md

 - [ ] Have it create databases from scratch
 - [ ] Have it auto-generate blank `bot*.yml` if `Session(bot_number=*)` doesn't exist
 - [ ] Store all settings in database, instead of yaml files
-- [ ] Completely refactor to use [oczkers' FUT api wrapper](https://github.com/futapi/fut) instead of Selenium
+- [ ] Completely refactor to use [oczkers' FUT API wrapper](https://github.com/futapi/fut) instead of Selenium
   * The increased likelihood of being caught is worth the increased speed, unless web app security increases significantly in the future
+    * Increased risk can be mitigated by frequently running a separate bot that logs in via Selenium (like this one) and compares all HTTP method parameters and cookies using BrowserProxyMob to make sure they match what oczker's API is sending
 - [ ] Write unit tests